12 Sep All of Our Mistakes Are Never Forgotten

 “And may I ask just what exactly those are?”

-I massaged my temple where I could feel a headache coming on.
+I massaged my temple where I could feel a headache beginning to grow.
 Letting out a slow groan, I finally mustered up the courage to speak.

 “Have you just completely lost it?
 I mean seriously; we’re talking about drugging our boss so we can sneak into my shop and modify a firearm.
 Do you not see how asinine this sounds?
 This isn’t normal.”